-Marc Ona Essangui is president and founder of the environmental NGO Brainforest and president of the network of NGOs called Environment Gabon.
-Wheelchair-bound due to childhood polio, Ona also works for handicapped rights and Internet availability for Africans.
+Marc Ona Essangui is president and founder of the environmental NGO Brainforest and president of a network of NGOs called Environment Gabon.
+Wheelchair-bound due to childhood polio, Ona also works for handicapped rights and internet availability for Africans.

 In a country that encourages foreign investment for development, Ona is a tireless voice protecting the forest and its people.
-In 2007, Ona located a leaked copy of the Belinga mine project agreement between the government and the Chinese company.
+In 2007, Ona located a leaked copy of the Belinga mine project agreement between the government and CMEC.
 Until then, the terms of the contract had been hidden from the Gabonese people.
-The contract stated that Gabon would receive only 10 percent of the mining profits while the Chinese corporation, CMEC, would receive a 25-year tax break.
+The contract stated that Gabon would receive only 10% of the mining profits while CMEC would receive a 25-year tax break.

 Ona and his colleagues repeatedly called for a full environmental impact assessment of the proposed dam and advocated for an alternative site outside of the national park at Tsengué-Lélédi Falls, which they argued would be cheaper to build and of greater benefit to local communities.
 They also argued that the 7,700-square-kilometer Belinga concession would be excessive and lead to damaging environmental impacts.
 Brainforest, along with Environment Gabon, worked to inform local communities about their rights.